simrenbasra/simys-blog/_posts/2024-09-13-timeseries_part1.md

 ## Summary

-In this first part of the series, I have covered the fundamentals of time series analysis, including data preparation, cleaning and ensuring the data is stationary.
+In this first part of the series, I have covered the fundamentals of timeseries analysis, including data preparation, cleaning and ensuring the data is stationary.

-In Part 2, I will explore various forecasting techniques, including baseline methods, exponential smoothing and ARIMA.
-I'll also evaluate their performance and see how they stack up against each other in forecasting close prices.
+In Part 2, I will explore various forecasting techniques including baseline methods, exponential smoothing and ARIMA.
+I'll also evaluate their performance and see how they compare in forecasting close prices.